JaeyoLin/react16_tutorial/README.md

 # react16_tutorial

-The repositorie is a quick starter for react.
+The repository is a quick starter for react.

 ## Development